FabioDiCeglie/ClickHouse-SQL-Editor/server/README.md

+## Prerequisites

+- Docker and Docker Compose
+- Node.js 20 or higher
+- TypeScript

 ## Setup

-- Requires docker and docker compose
-- Requires Node 20+
-- Requires TypeScript
+1. Start the Docker containers:
 `docker compose up -d`

+2. Install the dependencies:
 `npm i`

+## Development

-## Start the application
+Start the application in development mode:

 `npm run start`

+## Testing

-## Run the tests
+Run tests in watch mode:

 `npm run test:watch`

-## Use the requests.http to see how you can use the api
+## API Documentation

+You can find example API requests in the `requests.http` file.
+This file can be used directly with REST Client extensions in VS Code or similar IDEs.

+## Environment Variables

+Create a `.env` file in the root directory (see `.env.example` for reference).